 The college self-assesses its CEIAG internally using quality assessment tools including the Careers and Enterprise Company ‘Compass’ tool and its own Gatsby criteria recording systems.
 The Operations Management Team ensure that CEIAG is embedded across all faculty and pastoral areas of the college.

-We would like to highlight a new initiative from the Cheshire and Warrington Pledge, hosted by the Local Enterprise Partnership (LEP) which is launching a series of interactive online live broadcasts aimed at students aged 11-18 years to help young people to access career support and guidance whilst in the lockdown period.
+Cheshire and Warrington Pledge, hosted by the Local Enterprise Partnership (LEP) host interactive online live broadcasts aimed at students aged 11-18 years.

 The sessions bring a host of Cheshire and Warrington based employers, universities, colleges and training providers who will talk about careers, employability skills and training pathways and young people have the chance to ask questions in real time through the live chat functionality to interact with the speakers safely.